Homegear/Homegear-Ref/RPC/requestUiRefresh.md

 ## id

 An arbitrary ID which is passed to [requestUiRefresh()](#requestUiRefreshEvent).
 It can be used to identify a specific UI.
+When empty, all UIs should be refreshed.

 # Return Values